RafaelSterzinger/AlphaTrader/README.md

     To gather the necessary data, I will use the [GoogleFinance API](https://support.google.com/docs/answer/3093281) with a corresponding [Python module](https://pypi.org/project/googlefinance.get/).
 Depending on how I will split the data into training and testing and if absolute prices, or just relative price changes will be used, there might be the necessity of preprocessing.

 * __Work-Breakdown Structure__
+__Work Description__

-     1. research topic and first draft
+     (1) research topic and first draft
-     Research with a focus on DRL was conducted.

-     First there was the idea of implementing an engines which masters the game Onitama, or any the of Atari Games provided by the OpenAI Gym.
-Since Onitama seemd to go beyond the lectures scope and the Atari-Games seemd to simple, I chose the topic of forex trading, since it was always intresting to me and there was already a training and testing environment, called AnyTrading, provided by through OpenAI.
-This meant for me that I would have more time focusing on applying theoretical knowledge though in the lecture, instead of implementing a testing and training suit.
+     First I focused my research on DRL with the idea of implementing an engine which masters the game Onitama, or any the of Atari Games provided by the OpenAI Gym.
+Since Onitama seemd to go beyond the lectures scope and the Atari-Games seemd to simple, I chose the topic of forex trading, because it sounded intresting and there was already a training and testing environment, called AnyTrading, provided by through OpenAI, which meant that I would have more time focusing on applying different methods instead of implementing a testing and training suit.
+After I chose my prject I focused on getting an overview of different solutions to this problem by reading parts of the scientific papers as well as watching some online lectures from the MIT.
+Lastly I wrote this exercise description and started playing around with the used technologies.

-     2. setting up the environment and acquiring the datasets
+     (2) setting up the environment and acquiring the datasets

-     Here I will focus on setting up the necessary tools, like e.g. installing CUDA drivers for the GPU, PyCharm, AnyTrading or trying out PyTorch and Keras.
-     3. designing and building an appropriate network
+     (3) designing and building an appropriate network

-     First I will tryout different basic DRL methods for market prediction.
-Further a more complex model will be implemented, using an approach from either the first or the second mentioned paper.
-     4. fine-tuning and varying that network
+     (4) fine-tuning and varying that network

-     Besides of trying different hyperparameters for already implemented models, I want to also try new approaches like using a LSTM.
-     5. building an application to present the results For this I am planning to write a little programm, which will visualize generated logs from the trainign and test progess.
+     (5) building an application to present the results

-     6. writing the final report
+     (6) writing the final report

-     tbd
-     7. preparing the presentation of the project tbd
+     (7) preparing the presentation of the project

+__Overview__

 | Individual Task                                            | Time estimate        | Time used |
 |------------------------------------------------------------|----------------------|-----------|